Rigidity of Oeljeklaus-Toma manifolds: Introduction

-{\sl Acknowledgments.} The authors would like to thank Oliver Braunling, Liviu Ornea, Matei Toma and Adriano Tomassini for interesting comments, suggestions and discussions.
-Part of this work has been completed during the stay of the first-named author at Universitatea din Bucure\c{s}ti with the support of an ICUB Fellowship: many thanks for the invitation and for the warm hospitality.
+{ {\sl Acknowledgments.} The authors would like to thank Oliver Braunling, Liviu Ornea, Alexandra Otiman, Fabio Podestà, Alberto Saracco, Tatsuo Suwa, Matei Toma, Adriano Tomassini, Valentino Tosatti for interesting comments, suggestions, and discussions.
+Many thanks also to the first Reviewer for pointing out an error in a previous version of the paper, and to the second Reviewer for many valuable comments.
+Part of this work has been completed during the stay of the first-named author at Universitatea din Bucure\c{s}ti with the support of an ICUB Fellowship: many thanks for the invitation and for the warm hospitality. }